 This was a question I was constantly asking myself several years ago.
 While attending college for my bachelor’s degree I was noticing my back would ALWAYS crack when I breathed in.
 Although it did not hurt, it was rather annoying and worrisome.
 It continued for over a year before I decided to find the reason behind it.
 I asked my family physician who had no clue why, and then I visited a chiropractor who didn’t know the cause either, and just wanted to crack my back.
 While receiving my Doctoral degree in Physical Therapy I learned a great deal about human anatomy, particularly (muscle & joints) which included the spine.
 I started to dive deeper and have found some of the MOST likely causes behind this problem.

 First, I want to start by saying in MOST cases this problem is benign (not harmful) and is simply your spine and/or ribs cracking, similar to when you crack your knuckles.
 But if your back cracking is accompanied by any pain or other symptoms, then you should consult with your physician.
 I am going to discuss the main reasons for your back cracking when you breathe in, and ways you can fix it.
 Some of the best things I have done personally to help with my back cracking is stretching, foam rolling, and using an inversion table.
 I have posted the stretches and complete list of products I use at the bottom of this article.
+Listed below are some of the best foam rollers to fix this problem.

 Why Your Back Cracks When You Breathe In